Boil advisory lifted for Town of Welsh

-The boil advisory for the Town of Welsh has been lifted, officials say.
+The boil advisory issued for the Town of Welsh has been lifted.

-The advisory which was issued on October 12, 2021 was due to the town turning off water to do water repairs.

 ------------------------------------------------------------